abinit/abinit/doc/tutorial/index.md

 At present, more than forty tutorials are available.
 Each of them is at most two hours of student work.
-The set of tutorials is more structured than the user guides, but one need to invest some time to read them.
+The set of tutorials is more structured and gradual than the user guides, but one need to invest more time to read them.

 Dependencies between tutorials are present.
 To start with, four tutorials cover the basics of using ABINIT, and one tutorial explains in detail the build of ABINIT